-Uganda Wildlife Authority (UWA) has received a land mark court ruling in its favour against Godfrey Kaganda who sued the authority for negligence after a fire allegedly originating from Toro Semliki Wildlife Reserve destroyed his forest.
+Uganda Wildlife Authority (UWA) has received a landmark court ruling in its favor against Godfrey Kaganda who sued the authority for negligence after a fire allegedly originating from Toro Semliki Wildlife Reserve destroyed his forest.

-The Judgement in the case of Godfrey Kaganda Vs Uganda Wildlife Authority, Civil Suit No. 009 of 2018 was delivered on October 27, 2021 by Justice Vincent Emmy Mugabo of Fort Potal High Court exonerating Uganda Wildlife Authority, setting a precedent on fire out breaks near Protected areas.
+The Judgement in the case of Godfrey Kaganda Vs Uganda Wildlife Authority, Civil Suit No. 009 of 2018 was delivered on October 27, 2021, by Justice Vincent Emmy Mugabo of Fort Portal High Court exonerating Uganda Wildlife Authority, setting a precedent for fire outbreaks near Protected areas.

 Commenting on the verdict, UWA ED Sam Mwandha expressed happiness that the organization has been exonerated.
 He said that people who suffer losses occasioned by fires should not just conclude that UWA is responsible.
 He explained that fires can be sparked off by many things including natural causes but people are quick to accuse the institution.
 “We work with a degree of professionalism and we care about people neighboring protected areas because they are our key stakeholders.